htcondor/htcondor/docs/version-history/feature-versions-24-x.rst

   descriptions now work when :macro:`DAGMAN_USE_DIRECT_SUBMIT` = ``False``.
   :jira:`2607`

-- Added new job ad attribute :ad-attr:`FirstStartWaitDuration`, recording the number of seconds from when a job was queued to when the first launch happend.
+- Added new job ad attribute :ad-attr:`InitialWaitDuration`, recording the number of seconds from when a job was queued to when the first launch happend.
   :jira:`2666`